House GOP reverses course on gutting ethics panel after Trump tweets | John Hawkins' Right Wing News

 Donald Trump isn’t even President yet and somehow he still holds more authority than current President Barack Obama.
 No seriously, have you ever seen a leader make so much political progress using social media, more specifically Twitter?

-Once more, Trump has proven that he doesn’t need an official title to have influence over the goings-on in America, and specifically those of the House Republicans.
-After taking to Twitter, the House GOP has down reversed their decision to gut the ethics panel.
+Once more, Trump has proven that he doesn’t need an official title to have influence over the goings-on in America and specifically those of the House Republicans.
+After taking to Twitter, the House GOP has now reversed their decision to gut the ethics panel.
 Astounding.

-Donald Trump disapproved of the decision to gut the Office of Congressional Ethics has apparently lead House Republicans to reconsider doing so.
+Donald Trump disapproved of the decision to gut the Office of Congressional Ethics and this has apparently lead House Republicans to reconsider doing so.

 Following a public outcry, and tweeted criticism from President-elect Donald Trump, House Republicans reversed course Tuesday on a proposal to gut their own ethics watchdog.